Single Of The Week: Joey Negro – Stomp Your Feet (Hot Toddy Remix) (Z Records)

 Download from Traxsource.

 Not to be missed with the famous Irish drink of the likes.
 In other words, a blend of liquor and water with honey, herbs and spices… Hot Toddy is the nickname Chris Todd.
-A studio guru who, along with Nottingham University pal Jim Baron gave birth to Crazy Penis in the mid-90’s.
-Crazy Penis becoming a 5 member-combo in 2002 with the arrivals of bassist Tim Davies, percussionist Mav Kendricks along with vocalist Danielle Moore.
+A studio guru who, along with Nottingham University pal Jim Baron, gave birth to Crazy Penis in the mid-90’s.
+Crazy Penis becoming a 5 member-combo in 2002 with the arrivals of bassist Tim Davies, percussionist Mav Kendricks and vocalist Danielle Moore.

 Crazy Penis, who turned their name into Crazy P in 2008, have released a total of 10 studio albums so far.
 With the first – ‘A Nice Hot Bat With…’ – back in 2008 and the last to date – ‘Walk Dance Talk Sing’ – 7 years later.
 Eventually putting an end to a 4 years hiatus during the Summer 2017.
 This, with a 4 track EP – ‘True Light’ – featuring ‘One True Light’.
 Meanwhile, Hot Toddy has released 2 albums on his own.
 Beginning with ‘Super Magic’ back in 2000 and ‘Late Night Boogie’ 10 years after.
 Establishing himself in the meantime as an in-demand remixer.

 How could we ever forget about his rework of Crazy P‘s ‘Never Gonna Reach Me’ back in 2009?
 Not to mention the reconstruction he did on the Lovebirds‘ ‘Want You In My Soul’ in 2011.
 Or his remix of Kraak & Smaak‘s ‘Back Again’ more recently!
 But also his rework of Soul Clap featuring Nona Hendricks‘ ‘Shine (This Is It)’.
 With Joey Negro‘s ‘Stomp Your Feet’ adding itself to the list…